GiuseppePerugia/Green-Coding-Escape-Room-Challenge-Event-FY25/README.md

   - **Global:** Displays all users who have completed the challenge and their positions on the leaderboard.
   - **Rooms:** Shows all user attempts for each room.
 You do not need to complete the challenge to view your own attempt here.

-    *Note: The Leaderboard has a cache time of 10 minutes, so it will refresh automatically every 10 minutes.
-If you don't see your attempt right away, please give it time to refresh.*
+    *Note: The Leaderboard has a cache time of 10 minutes, so it will refresh every 10 minutes.
+If you don't see your attempt right away, please press the REFRESH button.*

 - **E.** The **Help** button will redirect you to the **Landing Page** (see A).